Dolores Kendrick: Biography

 Dolores Teresa Kendrick was born on September 7, 1927, in Washington, DC. to parents Josephine, a musician and teacher, and Robert "Ike", founder and publisher of the Capitol Spotlight.
 She grew up in the LeDroit Park neighborhood near Howard University.
-She attended Dunbar High School where she began writing poetry, and went on to Miners Teachers College to study English.
+She attended Dunbar High School where she began writing poetry, and went on to Miners Teachers College to study English, earning a bachelor's degree in 1949.
 She earned a master's degree in linguistics from Georgetown University in 1970 as part of the Experienced Teacher Fellowship Program.
-She designed the humanities curriculum for D.C.'s School Without Walls.
-In 1963 she received a Fulbright exchange in Belfast, Northern Ireland.
+She designed the humanities curriculum for D.C.'s School Without Walls, where she was a co-founder.
+In 1963 she received a Fulbright Teacher Exchange to go to Belfast, Northern Ireland.

-Kendrick was a Vira I. Heinz Professor Emerita at Phillips Exeter Academy.
+She published her first book of poetry, Through the Ceiling, in 1975, followed by Now Is the Thing to Praise (1984).
+Kendrick was a Vira I. Heinz professor emerita at Phillips Exeter Academy.
 She adapted The Women of Plums for the theater, which won the 1997 New York New Playwrights Award.

-She adapted The Women of Plums into a CD, The Color of Dusk, with Wall Matthews and Aleta Greene.
+Then she further adapted it into a digital cd, The Color of Dusk, with Wall Matthews and Aleta Greene.

 Kendrick died at her Washington, D.C. home on November 7, 2017, aged 90, from complications of cancer.